 When should I see a doctor about chest congestion?

+However, congestion in the chest can be serious.
 People often tend to ignore chest congestion as a symptom of the flu or common cold.
 If that is the case, by taking anti-flu medication and fluids, your congestion should be cleared up within 4-5 days.
 If the congestion lasts more than a week, it is advisable to visit a doctor.
 That way, the root cause of the congestion can be found out.